 Label your contact sheet lastname_firstname_p2_cs_1 and turn into your shared Google Drive folder under Projects>Project 2.
 This is due by midnight.

-Wednesday/Tuesday 10/2-10/3/18: Go over more examples of narrative photographers, prep images for soft critique on Thursday and Friday
+Tuesday 10/29-19: Go over more examples of narrative photographers, prep images for soft critique on Thursday and Friday.

 Batch rename your images like this: lastname_firstname_p2_weekend2_1, lastname_firstname_p2_weekend2_2, etc

 Label your contact sheet lastname_firstname_p2_cs_2 and turn into your shared Google Drive folder under Projects>Project 2.
-Due by 4PM.
+Due by midnight.

 Batch rename your images like this: lastname_firstname_p2_weekend3_1, lastname_firstname_p2_weekend3_2, etc